Satish8798/LoginAndLogoutWithOAuth-backend/README.md

 # LoginAndLogoutWithOAuth-backend
-this repo consists of code for server for login logout systm using oauth.
+this repo consists of code for server for login logout systm using oauth..

 # Facebook Login Issue.